arconet1/chat-metadata-service/README.txt

 there was no way I was going to be able to manually wire up Spring, TomCat, and any other dependencies into a working build AND still have time to implement business logic and tests.

-I took about two hours as instructed to put together the source and test code - I probably went over a bit making sure the unit tests were doing what I wanted and tweaking the regexes accordingly.
+I took about two hours as instructed to set up the Spring project and put together the source and test code - I probably went over a bit making sure the unit tests were doing what I wanted and tweaking the regexes accordingly.

 However, I did have to leave and come back later to write up this README and publish to GitHub - I hope that's ok.